A marine ecologist from SAMS has been included on a list of the world’s most influential climate scientists.

 Prof Michael Burrows ranks 180th on the ‘Hot List’ of 1,000 scientists compiled by the Reuters news agency.
 The list considers the number of publications the scientist has produced, how many times these are cited and the impact they have in media and social media.

-With 154 publications and 8,355 citations to his name, Prof Burrows was also included last year on the Web of Science’s Highly Cited Researchers list.
+With 154 publications and 8,355 citations to his name, the University of the Highlands and Islands professor was also included last year on the Web of Science’s Highly Cited Researchers list.

 His current research looks at how populations of marine animals and plants are responding to changes in the marine environment over recent decades, and using this information to predict how those species might suffer or succeed in the face of ongoing climate change.